nwf/mcv-academic/README.md

   * `year`: the starting year of the project.
 This field is an integer number representing the year.
   * `month`: the starting month of the project.
 This field should be a month that `biblatex` can understand (that is, a number or a three letter month representation).

-- **Thesis**.
+- **cvthesis**.
 Refers to the theses you guided.
 It supports the following fields
   * `author`: the student (author) of the theses that you guided.
 This field is a string.
   * `title`: the title of the thesis.
 This field is a string.
   * `date`: the date of the thesis.
 This field is a date from `biblatex`.